UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_17.md

 Notes:

-It’s important to know that not all `assert` statements need to have a message.
+Not all `assert` statements need to have a message.

 We can re-write the statement from before without one.